-I have heard for the first time about Feiyu Tech a few months ago when they announced this MiNi3D Pro 3 axis gimbal.
+I heard about Feiyu Tech for the first time a few months ago when they announced this MiNi3D Pro 3-axis gimbal.
 Frankly, at least in photos, it seemed to be a product of high quality.
 I started to search for more information about it by looking for Feiyu Tech FY MiNi3D reviews and YouTube test videos.
-I almost never purchase a product without reading about it.
+I rarely purchase a product without reading about it.

-I received this 3 axis qimbal last week but I had to postpone my review because I went on a 3-days “team building” with a few of my friends fooling around with our quadcopters.
-I must admit that I had some risky flights among the walls of a medieval fortress and I almost lost my favorite quadcopter when it suddenly changed the flight direction.
-It was still worth it because finally, I had enough time to play with my X380 till I became bored and thirsty for a couple of beers :)
+I received this 3-axis gimbal last week, but I had to postpone my review because I went on a 3-day “team building” with a few friends fooling around with our quadcopters.
+I must admit that I had some risky flights among the walls of a medieval fortress, and I almost lost my favorite quadcopter when the flight direction suddenly changed.
+It was still worth it because, finally, I had enough time to play with my X380 till I became bored and thirsty for a couple of beers :)

-According to the number of motors, the camera gimbals can be categorized into 1, 2, or 3 axis gimbals.
-At the moment, the 2 axis gimbals are the most commonly used because they have the best functionality/price ratio.
-For high-demand aerial filming is absolutely recommended to use 3-axis gimbals like this MiNi 3D Pro.
+The camera gimbals can be categorized into 1, 2, or 3-axis gimbals according to the number of motors.
+The two axis gimbals are the most commonly used because they have the best functionality/price ratio.
+For high-demand aerial filming is recommended to use 3-axis gimbals like this MiNi 3D Pro.

-Basically, a 3 axis brushless gimbal has 4 parts:
+A 3 axis brushless gimbal has four parts:

 - Acceleration and gyro sensors;